The performance year runs April 1 to March 31 for Support Staff, and July 1 to June 30 for MaPS

 Go to: My work > People Management > Manager Self-Service > Performance Management > Performance Documents > Current Documents > Select an Employee > Finalize Ratings and Comments > Share with Employee

-Staff members have until July 31 to review and acknowledge manager assessments.
+Staff members will review and acknowledge manager assessments.

 Go to: All About Me > Performance Management > My Performance Documents > Current Documents > Performance Document Support > Review Manager Assessment > Acknowledge.

 The MaPS annual review season is May to July.

 While goals and expectations cover “what” needs to be accomplished, competencies cover “how” to accomplish those goals — the behaviours you require to get things done effectively.

 Rating scales are used by employees and managers to assess performance.
 There are separate rating scales for Management and Professional Staff and Support Staff.

 How do annual reviews add value to your work life?

 At any stage in your career, meaningful annual review conversations can help you see your place and path at the university.
 Here are a few ways annual reviews add value to your work life.